mmbman/Katagiri/zazen-instruction.md

 On the other hand, when the external or internal physical condition operates pretty well, at that time you can create vitalities, you can feel really strong vitalities.

 So two things you can realize through this practice.
 You can feel exactly being present, completely beyond you like or you don’t like, just being present; you can notice this, through this sitting.
 On the other hand, you can realize vitality.
-You want to *live*; you want to be present.
-That is vitality.
+You want to *live*, you want to be present; that is vitality.
 Two things come up.
 So sometimes you don’t know what to do.
 Strong vitality comes up, energy comes up. *[He laughs.]* But at that time, don’t worry.
 Don’t worry.
 Just let it go.
 Just... be with it.
 But if you poke your head into something *extra*, something particular – vitalities, energies – depressing energy or strong energies, et cetera – that is a problem for you.
 So don’t worry – whatever kind of energy comes up, all you have to do is just sitting continually, keeping balance.

 So very naturally your whole body and mind is characterized by homeostasis, constantly keeping balance.
-So that is influencing your life.
+That is influencing your life.
 And also you can... fit your life into human society through this experience.
 So, you bring your body and mind into human society, but your mind and body are very calm and keeping balance.
 And also, you influence, you help somebody with this situation of your body and mind, even though you don’t say [anything].

 So when you join human society, still you can really experience this feeling of being present stably and securely; on the other hand, feeling of desire to be present – both.
 But both are completely working in equality.
 So that is keeping balance; exactly keeping balance.